Arceuthobium pusillum

-Arceuthobium pusillum is a perennial, obligate parasitic plant in the sandalwood family.
-Its common names include Dwarf mistletoe or Eastern dwarf mistletoe.
-It is one of the most widespread dwarf mistletoes within its range which covers the eastern United States and Canada, from Saskatchewan to Nova Scotia and New Jersey.
-The species name "pusillum" derives from Latin "pusillus", meaning very small.

-Discovery

-This species was first made known to science by Lucy Millington.
-She wrote in September 1870 to the Torrey Botanical Club explaining that she had found a parasitic plant that she believed to be a mistletoe.
+Arceuthobium pusillum, the eastern dwarf mistletoe, is a species of parasitic plant in the sandalwood family Santalaceae.
+It is the only dwarf mistletoe that occurs in eastern North America and the smallest dwarf mistletoe in the New World.
+Its principal host is the black spruce (Picea mariana).
+It was first made known to science by Lucy Millington in 1871.

 Description

 Eastern dwarf mistletoe is a hemiparasitic plant which grows inside the stems of a host plant.
 Once a seed lands on a branch it will germinate and grow a haustorium which penetrates past the cambium layer and into the host's xylem and phloem tissues; from those tissues it gathers nutrients needed for its own growth and reproduction.
 Until the mistletoe grows aerial stems it will be completely reliant on the host for all nutrients and energy; even after it grows aerial stems it will still not produce enough energy to support itself and will still be still reliant on the host.

-After 2–12 years from the start of the infection, the mistletoe will grow aerial stems outside of the stem it inhabits.
-These stems are often inconspicuous at 0.5–3 cm.
-The female stems may be pale yellow green and the male stems may be red or red-brown.
+After 2-12 years from the start of the infection, the mistletoe will grow an aerial stem from the tree branch it inhabits.
+The aerial stem is 1 cm long on average, occasionally reaching lengths of 3 cm.
+It may be green, orange, red, maroon, or brown.
 Dwarf mistletoe is dioecious, with distinct male and female plants: the male (staminate) flowers are 2mm across and mostly trimerous (having 3 petals or sepals) but may be 2–4-merous.
 The mature fruits are green, 1.5-3mm sized berries.
-Seeds ripen in the autumn and the fruits forcefully eject seeds which are coated in a sticky substance that allows them to adhere to whatever they touch.
+When the seeds ripen in the autumn, the fruits forcefully eject the seeds using a ballistic dispersal mechanism known as ballochory.
+The dispersed seeds are coated in a sticky substance that allows them to adhere to whatever they touch.
 After rain, the sticky seed will slide down a needle that it has landed upon onto a stem where it will then germinate and enter into the host.
 The seeds may spread long distances via animals.